 The level of attendance that St White's school aims to achieve is 100% and no unauthorised absences.
 The Education Act 1944 and the Education Act 1996 require pupils to attend school regularly.
 St White's Primary School defines regular attendance as an expectation that pupils attend every session available to them, unless the reason for absence is one that meets the school's criteria for authorising absences.
-The only exceptions are for authorised reasons such as sickness absence.
+The only exceptions are for authorised reasons such as sickness absence and isolation as required by DfE expectations.